Skip to main content

-Ancient to AI: From Timeless Wisdom to Intelligent Futures
+Ancient to AI: From Timeless Wisdom to Intelligent Futures — How Human Thought Is Shaping Tomorrow (2026)

 In an age where algorithms predict our choices, machines learn faster than humans, and artificial intelligence reshapes the way we work, think, and relate, one question quietly demands attention: Have we advanced technologically faster than we have evolved inwardly?

 My ebook, Ancient to AI: From Timeless Wisdom to Intelligent Futures, was born from this question.
-It is not a rejection of progress, nor a nostalgic longing for the past.
+It is not a rejection of progress nor a nostalgic longing for the past.
 Instead, it is an exploration of continuity—the invisible thread that connects ancient wisdom traditions to our rapidly emerging AI-driven future.

 The Illusion of Novelty